mattrude/windemere-basic/SourceCode/README.md

 # README

-Before we are able to compile the source code, you will need to install [vasm](http://sun.hasenbraten.de/vasm/) to compile the source code, and [minipro](https://gitlab.com/DavidGriffith/minipro) to burn the compiled code to the EEPROM.
+Before you are able to compile the project's source code, you will need to install [vasm](http://sun.hasenbraten.de/vasm/) to compile the source code, and [minipro](https://gitlab.com/DavidGriffith/minipro) or [XGecu](http://www.autoelectric.cn/en/download.html) to burn the compiled code to the EEPROM.

+## Using the software

 ## Install Needed Tools